 - Researchers will store bags/cases, coats, and other large items in a designated space in the Archives.

 - Researchers may use one document box at a time and may remove one file folder at a time from the box; they must take care to retain the order of papers within the file folder.

 - Researchers will handle papers with care, being careful not to lean on or write on top of archival materials.
 Researchers will handle photographs and other fragile materials with cotton gloves, which will be provided.

 - Researchers may use laptop computers for note-taking in a properly supervised area.
 If researchers take handwritten notes, they must use pencils.

-- Researchers may not use cameras or cell phones in the Archives without express permission from the Archivist.
+- Researchers may only use cameras or cell phones in the Archives with express permission from the Archivist.